Love Is All Around (video game)

 Love Is All Around (Note: 完蛋！我被美女包围了！) is a film-interactive romance game developed by Chinese game studio intiny.
 The player assumes the role of Gu Yi (顾易), a failed art entrepreneur who navigates romantic relationships with six female protagonists he encounters, all portrayed by live-action actresses, while being poor and indebted.

-The PC version of the game was launched on Steam and Epic Games Store on October 18, 2023, with console and mobile versions releasing August 2024 for PlayStation 4/5, Xbox One, Xbox Series X|S, Switch and mobile device platforms.
+The PC version of the game was launched on Steam and Epic Games Store on October 18, 2023, with console and mobile versions releasing August 2024 for PlayStation 4/5, Xbox One, Xbox Series XS, Switch and mobile device platforms.
 A sequel game Love Is All Around 2 was released on Steam on July 16, 2025, featuring cast members of the original game but in a historical drama setting.

 Gameplay

 The gameplay follows visual novel and dating sim conventions.
 Players watch live-action footage and make dialogue choices to advance the story, leading to different narrative branches and one of twelve possible endings.
 The protagonist Gu Yi, an entrepreneur deeply in debt with an unspecified appearance, interacts with various women with different personalities to develop intimate relationships.
 The game is reported to have more than 100 story branches and a dozen different endings.